Damoscky/advanced-stream-stats/README.md

 ## Application Overview

 This application uses PHP 7.4.
-[Composer] is used to install dependencies, and [PHPUnit] is used for automated tests.
-The entry point for the application is `bin/count-starred-repositories`.
-The [php-github-api] package is included, and should be used for connecting to the GitHub API.
-The `vendor` folder contains external packages which are pulled into the project by composer.
-The [php-github-api] package will be in `vendor\knplabs\github-api`.
+[Composer] is used to install dependencies

 ## Installation